-When determining whether legitimate interests are the most appropriate basis for lawful processing (only where appropriate outside the school's public tasks) a legitimate interests assessment must be carried out and recorded.
+When determining whether legitimate interests are the most appropriate basis for lawful processing (only where appropriate outside the school's public tasks) a legitimate interest assessment must be carried out and recorded.
+Where a significant privacy impact is identified, a data protection impact assessment (DPIA) may also need to be conducted.